Message

 Takeshi Suzuki

 The Kanazawa University Cancer Research Institute (KU-CRI) was established in 1967 as the only institute solely dedicated to cancer research among the Research Institutes and Centers of Japan National Universities.
-Since then, our institute has made numerous pioneering contributions to the fields of basic and clinical cancer research.
-Our mission is to make a contribution towards the establishment of a healthy and long-lived society by overcoming cancer through the linkage of research outcomes to the development of advanced diagnostic and therapeutic technologies.
+Over the years, our institute has made numerous pioneering contributions to the fields of basic and clinical cancer research.
+Our mission is to play a role in establishing a healthy and long-lived society by overcoming cancer through the integration of research findings with the advancement of sophisticated diagnostic and therapeutic technologies.

-Cancer is one of the most serious health problems in modern society, and many people suffer from this disease.
+Cancer represents a significant health challenge in modern society, affecting numerous individuals.
 In particular, the malignant progression of cancer, such as distant metastasis and recurrence due to drug resistance, is closely related to the decrease in survival rate.
-Therefore, understanding and controlling these aspects is considered essential for surmounting cancer.
-In recent years, advances in genome research and data science have provided a comprehensive catalog of gene mutations and gene expression abnormalities in cancer, significantly contributing to customized cancer treatment through appropriate selection of therapeutic drugs.
-Nevertheless, the molecular mechanism underlying malignant progression remains a challenge that requires resolution.
-To achieve a more profound comprehension of cancer progression, our institute has been arranged into three unique research programs: Cancer and Stem Cell, Cancer Microenvironment, Cancer Molecular Target Exploration, in conjunction with the Innovative Cancer Model Research Center.
-Recently, we have also been focusing on integrative research that encompasses interdisciplinary fields and innovative technologies to enhance and diversify our research.
-By means of these organizations and collaborations, we aspire to enrich our efforts to clarify the mechanism of cancer metastasis and drug resistance, accumulate innovative basic research achievements, and further strengthen our scientific expertise.
-Additionally, we actively pursue translational research such as drug discoveries and clinical trials based on our basic research, with the objective of ushering in a new era of cancer treatment that completely eradicates malignant diseases.
+Consequently, understanding and controlling these aspects is considered essential for surmounting cancer.
+Recent advancements in genome research and data science have furnished a comprehensive repository of gene mutations and abnormalities in gene expression associated with cancer, greatly facilitating personalized treatment by enabling the selection of appropriate therapeutic drugs.
+Nevertheless, deciphering the molecular mechanisms underlying malignant progression remains an unresolved challenge.
+To achieve a more profound comprehension of cancer progression, we have arranged our research organization to focus on the areas of “cancer stem cells,” “cancer microenvironment,” “advanced cancer models,” and “molecular therapeutic targets,” and are engaged in cancer research from novel perspectives.
+Recently, our focus has extended to integrative research, spanning interdisciplinary fields and innovative technologies, to broaden and enhance our research scope.
+By means of these organizations and collaborations, we aspire to enrich our efforts to clarify the mechanism of cancer metastasis and drug resistance, accumulate innovative basic research achievements, and reinforce our scientific proficiency.
+In addition, we actively pursue translational research such as drug discovery and clinical trials based on our basic research, with the objective of ushering in a new era of cancer treatment that aims for the complete eradication of malignant diseases.

-KU-CRI has been commissioned by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) as a Joint Usage/Research Center on “Metastasis and Drug Resistance”.
-We are devoted to conducting advanced collaborative research with over 60 distinguished cancer researchers both domestically and internationally, as well as fostering networking within the cancer research community.
-Our institute comprises foreign faculty members and actively admits foreign students from overseas, with the mission of cultivating internationally active professional scientists with outstanding research skills and creativity.
+KU-CRI has been designated by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) as a Joint Usage/Research Center on “Metastasis and Drug Resistance”.
+We are devoted to conducting advanced collaborative research with distinguished cancer researchers both domestically and internationally, as well as fostering networking within the cancer research community.
+Our institute comprises foreign faculty members and actively enrolls foreign students from overseas, with the mission of cultivating globally engaged professional scientists with outstanding research skills and creativity.
+Additionally, starting in 2023, the “Establishing a collaborative intelligence platform towards extending healthy life expectancy” project was launched with support from the “MEXT Promotion of Development of a Joint Usage/Research System Project: Coalition of Universities for Research Excellence Program (CURE)”.
+Collaborating with IDAC of Tohoku University, RIMD of Osaka University, and IAB of Keio University, we are establishing an interdisciplinary research hub, “Healthy Life Span Science,” and promoting endeavors to bridge research outcomes with societal implementation by enhancing flexible collaboration and cooperation on an organizational level extending beyond researcher partnerships.

 Takeshi Suzuki